 Failing to calculate NRST correctly can lead to surprise expenses at closing or penalties if underpaid.

 Non-resident buyers should never sign an offer without a lawyer reviewing the Agreement of Purchase and Sale (APS) first.
-The APS contains deadlines, conditions, and financial obligations that must be fully understood.
+The APS includes important deadlines, conditions, and financial obligations that must be fully understood.

-To learn how we assist buyers with APS reviews, see our purchase and sale page:
+To see how we assist buyers with APS reviews, learn more on our purchase and sale page.

 Because non-residents often buy remotely, clarity in the APS becomes even more important.